quicwg/ops-drafts/draft-ietf-quic-applicability.md

 ## Thinking in zero RTT

-\[Editor's Note: Jana noted at the interim in Paris that we should point out that applications need to be re-thought slightly to get the benefits of zero RTT.
+\[EDITOR'S NOTE: Jana noted at the interim in Paris that we should point out that applications need to be re-thought slightly to get the benefits of zero RTT.
 Add a little text here to discuss this and why it's worth the effort, before we go straight into the dragons.]